YottaDB/YDBDoc/GTMMessageRecovery/about.rst

 For more information on the plug-in errors and their fixes, see the documentation of your preferred encryption software.

-**Appendix B: Reference Implementation Error messages** lists some errors that the YottaDB and GT.M team encountered while testing YottaDB/GT.M's plug-in architecture with `GNU Privacy Guard <http://gnupg.org/>`_, the widely available implementation of Pretty Good Privacy (see "PGP: Pretty Good Privacy" by Simson Garfinkel).
+`Appendix B: Reference Implementation Error messages <https://docs.yottadb.com/MessageRecovery/referrormsg.html>`_ lists some errors that the YottaDB team encountered while testing YottaDB's plug-in architecture with `GNU Privacy Guard <http://gnupg.org/>`_, the widely available implementation of Pretty Good Privacy (see "PGP: Pretty Good Privacy" by Simson Garfinkel).

 ------------------
 MUPIP Integ Errors